 - Tson feye (צאָן פייע): Yiddish

 The French word for tooth fairy is Fée des dents.
 Are the similarities in the French word and Germanic words a coincidence?

-La Petite Souris: The Tooth Mouse In France traditions and facts.
+La Petite Souris: French Tooth Mouse traditions and facts.

 There really isn’t much difference between the tooth fairy tradition and the French tooth mouse tradition, except that one is a mouse and the other is a fairy.